Hi and welcome to Image Earth Travel, a photography and travel blog geared towards independent travellers, and anyone with a passion for photography.

 During the past years, the desire to obtain Italian Citizenship grew even stronger, but this was always going to be difficult.
 Instead, another trip to Australia end of 2016 to request a 12-month Italian Residency Visa, then back in Italy I had to submit another request for permission to stay, I’ve only just received my residency card, some five months later.

-Now that I have this card and with a base in Southern Italy, I can finally relax and soak up the wonderful Italian culture and connect with relatives but also make new wonderful friends.
-So, stay with me, leave me a comment or two now and again, so I know you’re still out there, and read the next adventure!
+Now that I have this card and with a base in Southern Italy, I can finally relax and soak up the wonderful Italian culture and connect with relatives, but also make new wonderful friends.
+So, stay with me, leave me a comment now and again, so I know you’re still out there, and read the next adventure!

-Meanwhile, a quote that resonates with me, by the Roman satirical poet Decimus Junius Juvenalis:
+Meanwhile, a quote that resonates, by the Roman satirical poet Decimus Junius Juvenalis:

 “The noiseless foot of time steals swiftly by, and ‘ere we dream of manhood, end is nigh.”

 Want to send me on a trip?
 Contact me via email at Nilla’s Photography to discuss.